Electroweak Multi-Higgs Production: A Smoking Gun for the Type-I Two-Higgs-Doublet Model: Introduction

-The article is organised as fellows.
-In Sec. \ref{sec:model} we very briefly review the Type-I 2HDM, its parameter space configurations relevant for multi-Higgs production and the corresponding benchmark points (BPs) satisfying the most important theoretical and experimental constraints.
-In Sec. \ref{sec:Signal} we detail our MC analysis, and in Sec. \ref{sec:signi} we establish the sensitivity of the LHC to our multi-Higgs states and its ability to extract all the Higgs boson masses in the model.
+The article is organised as follows.
+In Sec. \ref{sec:model} we very briefly review the Type-I 2HDM and its parameter space configurations relevant for multi-Higgs production, and identify a benchmark point (BP) satisfying the most important theoretical and experimental constraints.
+In Sec. \ref{sec:Signal} we detail our MC analysis, and in Sec. \ref{sec:signi} we establish the potential of the LHC to extract all the Higgs boson masses in the model.
 We present our conclusions in Sec. \ref{sec:summa}.